horia141/jupiter/docs/concepts.md

 Tasks can also be labeled according to the [Eisenhower matrix](https://www.eisenhower.me/eisenhower-matrix/), as either _urgent_ or _important_.

+Tasks also have a notion of _difficulty_.
+They can be catalogued as `Easy`, `Medium` or `Hard`.
+These inform the way certain views are sorted.
+But there's no other semantic meaning attached to these categories though.

 In Notion a task might look like this:

 ![Task image](assets/concepts-task.png)